phreeza/manuscript_axon_potentials/doc/manuscript.md

 In the systems we were aiming to describe with our model, for example NL and thalamocortical projections, synaptic boutons are typically small, and we did not model them explicitly.
-In other systems such as the neuromuscular junction, the synaptic ultrastructure can be very large when compared to the axon bundle [@Harris1979Relationship;@Katz1950].
+In other systems such as the neuromuscular junction, the synaptic structure can be very large when compared to the axon bundle [@Harris1979Relationship;@Katz1961Terminations].
 Such a large junction with an overall length of up to 1 mm was modeled by @Gydikov1986Extracellular.
 They found a significant effect of this structure on the EFP.
 The single flaring and tapering neuromuscular junction in their model had a similar effect as the